 The Boston University Police Department provides helpful tips about safety and crime prevention, including tips for safety in the dorms and suggestions for steps to take if you are the victim of a crime.
-This information is shared via BUPD's social media channels.
+That information is available online at www.bu.edu/police/news.